TyrfingMjolnir/awesome-cliff-burton/README.md

 - Andriy Vasylenko www http://andriyvasylenko.com
 - Andriy Vasylenko !yt https://www.youtube.com/channel/UCcwbVudVoRXaZVwB5XVnWEQ

-## To teach God to play bass was my last call.
+## "To teach God to play bass was my last call." - could be a quote by Cliff Burton after the fact, no?